-Art in General is pleased to present Youmna Chlala’s Days of Being Wild, on view in Art in General’s Musée Miniscule running from April 20 – June 29, 2013.
+Art in General is pleased to present Youmna Chlala’s Days of Being Wild, on view in Art in General’s Musée Minuscule running from April 20 – June 29, 2013.

 The intimate size of the Days of Being Wild mirrors Chlala’s original vantage point.
 The compact nature of the Musée further highlights Chlala’s voyeurism, compounding how an audience witnesses, and is complicit, in an innocent private act.